 The primary objectives for centralization design (that is the number, type and spacing of cementing centralizers) should satisfy both the need to get the casing to the bottom as well as zonal isolation.

-However, despite this being apparently simple and obvious, cementers do not seem to appreciate the fact that without the casing at target depth primary cementing objectives may not be met while the drilling crew on the other hand, may not appreciate the need for adequate stand-off of the casing to achieve good cement sheaths.
+However, despite this being apparently simple and obvious, cementers do not seem to appreciate the fact that without the casing at target depth primary cementing objectives may not be met.
+The drilling crew, on the other hand, may not appreciate the need for adequate stand-off of the casing to achieve good cement sheaths.
 Hence the question again: How many centralizers do we really need?

-In principle cementers and drilling crews are operating within their functional remits within the well delivery process.
+In principle, cementers and drilling crews are operating within their functional remits within the well delivery process.
 So who do we blame when things do not go as expected?

 The Mud obviously !… Just kidding ????

 Essentially, neither party is to blame …